View Related Sites

 No. Extra time is not allowed for candidates without English as their first language.

-Standard arrangements include extra working time, supervised rest breaks, or enlarged question papers.
+Standard arrangements include extra working time.
 Other arrangements may be available on a case-by-case basis.
 You can request these when you register for the test by using the ‘Other’ option under ‘Access Arrangements’.
 Your case will then be referred to Cambridge Assessment Admissions Testing.

 Requests for special consideration are used to indicate to institutions that a candidate suffered temporary illness, injury or indisposition at the time of the assessment.
 They may also be used to indicate that there were problems with an aspect of the administration of the test, such as a fire alarm during the test session.